sarahciston/codingcare/posts/guide.md

 How do we learn how to learn?
 We tinker and stretch a bit — whether in breadth or depth or both.
 We work from the foundations of what we already know and use it as metaphors to help us understand what we don't yet know.
 We question the foundations of what we already know and use new information to reflect on it in new contexts.
 We collage and combine and experiment with what might go together unexpectedly, what we might have taken for granted right in front of us.
 How did you learn the things you most enjoy?
 Was it from a text book or from your own explorations?
 What kinds of exploratory approaches work best for you?

+>"For me, I could figure out how to code but I didn't really know what to use for what, and for the specific things I like.
+Also part of the issues here is there's so many things you could do, right?"
+>>–Ada Toydemir, they/them, MS Computer Science, USC

 [Back to top](#top)

 ## 3. We get vulnerable